mekane/game-kata/README.md

    * Verify regular movement is bug free (can't move through walls, edge cases)
    * Increase the board size to 7 x 7
-   * Add a monster or other content to a tile that also blocks movement (note that walls use a class, the player is a child element.
-Use a child element for this exercise.)
+   * Add a monster or other content to a tile that also blocks movement (note that walls use a css class, the player is a child element of the square.
+Use another child element for the monster or item.)
    * Add movement points to the player and subtract one each time they move.
      Prevent them from moving if they don't have any left.
    * Add a square type similar to walls that doesn't block movement but instead costs two move points.
 Prevent movement if they don't have at least 2 left.
-   * Add the ability to toggle an effect on the player that lets them ignore the more costly square type while active.
+   * Add the ability to toggle an effect on the player that lets them ignore the additional movement cost above.